 If all the negative reporting in the news has you down you've reached the right place.
 The Daily Upbeat is nothing but meaningful, upbeat stories from around the world.
 Hopefully the site helps restore your faith in the human race and proves there are upbeat stories worth reporting.

 Man Gives Company to Workers

 In Portland, Oregon, Bob Moore, the owner of Bob's Red Mill Natural Foods gave the company he spent years building up to his employees.
 The store is valued at several hundred thousand dollars that every employee now owns, including the cashiers and janitorial staff.
-Mr. More said no one was worthy of owning the store he built up, outside of his employees.
+Mr. More said he did it because he didn't want to sell-no one was worth of owning the store he built up, outside of his employees.
 Many of his employees have worked for him for over thirty years, so he considers them family, and knows they love the store just as much as he does.
 For a video of the ABC News report and an interview with Bob Moore click here.